SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 ## Reconnect After Purchasing

-There are two potential reasons why you may need to reconnect your tenant after purchasing your Syskit Point subscriptions:
+There are two potential reasons why you may need to reconnect your tenant after purchasing your Syskit Point subscription:

   * Your **trial has expired, and 21 days after the trial expiration, your Syskit Point instance is deleted**.
 If you purchased your Syskit Point subscription more than 21 days after the trial expiration, you will **need to reconnect your tenant**.